globocom/secDevLabs/owasp-top10-2017-apps/a6/stegonography/README.md

 To properly understand how this application works, you can follow these simple steps:

-- Try adding an hidden message to an image.
+- Hide a message into an image.
-- Try hiding a message with a password!
+- Decrypt the message from this image.
-- Decrypt a friends message!
+- Try using a password to better protect your image!

 ## Attack narrative

 Now that you know the purpose of this app, what could possibly go wrong?
 The following section describes how an attacker could identify and eventually find sensitive information about the app or it's users.
 We encourage you to follow these steps and try to reproduce them on your own to better understand the attack vector! 😜

-### Vulnerability identification  👀
+### Vulnerabilities identification  👀

-#### Error stack traces are output to end users
+#### Verbose error stack traces are output to end users

 An attacker, when trying to enumerate available pages on the application, could come across a verbose error stack trace with potentially sensitive information that could compromise the app.
-An example of a verbose error stack trace is as shown by the image below:
+An example of a verbose error stack trace is as shown by the image bellow:

 <p align="center">
     <img src="images/stack_trace.png"/>
 </p>

-#### Default username and passwords are being used in a production environment
+#### Default username and passwords are being used

-Using [Dirb] to enumerate existing pages on the application and hide the "Not Found" with the `-N 401` flag, it's possible to find what seems to be a login page, as pointed in the image below:
+Using [Dirb] with it's default wordlist, `common.txt`, to enumerate existing pages on the application and hide the "Not Found" with the `-N 401` flag, it's possible to find what seems to be a login page, as pointed in the image bellow:

 ```sh
 dirb http://localhost:10006 -N 401